 Health Services is an acute care clinic for minor illness and injuries.
-We are staffed by a Registered Nurse, who is the Director of Health Services; Physician’s Assistant, who is here one hour a day Monday-Friday by appointment only; Office Manager; and two ECU nursing students.
+We are staffed by a Nurse Practitioner, who is the Director of Health Services; LPN; and four ECU nursing students.
 Health Services is here to provide the students of East Central University with confidential, quality health care at the onset of illness or injury and educate students regarding the prevention of and protection from disease.
 Student fees cover the cost of visits.
-Health Services hours are Monday-Thursday 7:30am-3:00pm and Friday 7:30am-12pm.
+Health Services hours are Monday-Thursday 8:00am-5:00pm and Friday 8:00am-4:00pm.

-What should my son/daughter do if injured or feeling ill?
+What should my child do if injured or feeling ill?

 What does confidential care mean?

 If students are over age 18, it means that we cannot tell you about their health care unless we have written permission from the student.
 Parents cannot schedule appointments in our office, for students.
-Have your son/daughter come by or call 559-5713 to make appointments for the PA.
+Have your child come by or call 559-5713 to make appointments for the Nurse Practitioner

 Does Health Services administer medication?

 Students who arrive at East Central University with prescription medications keep those medications with them in their residence hall rooms.
-Our Registered Nurse has some Standing Orders if students need prescriptions, she can call them into a local pharmacy.
+Our Nurse Practitioner can prescribe medications as needed.
 Health Services also has some over-the-counter medications (ibuprofen, claritin, cough drops, etc).